CopilotKit/CopilotKit/README.md

 🌟 **\<CopilotTextarea />:** AI-assisted text generation, anywhere.
 Context-aware first draft + autocompletions + AI editing.
 Supports 3rd party data and Cursor-style @document-referecing (e.g. "list the client's top 3 pain points from @Gong-Call-Transcript").
-Optional add-on: automatically gets better & better as it learns your users' writing patterns.
-OpenAI by default - or bring your own model. <br/><br/>
+Optional add-on: automatically improves as it learns your users' writing patterns.
+Uses OpenAI by default - or bring your own model. <br/><br/>

 🌟 **Copilot Chatbot:** in-app-chatbot with support for app state awareness (frontend + backend), funneling executions to frontend and backend functions (in-app actions vs. auth-enabled functions), and executing arbitrary chains.
 Functions can be designated "auto-run" or "sensitive" (to require user approval before execution).